Executing minimalist travel is simple:

-Waterproof Pen: Fischer Space Bullet
+Waterproof Pen: Fisher Space Bullet

 A durable travel journal deserves a reliable pen that will get ink on the paper under any circumstances.
-For me, that pen is the Fischer Space Bullet, which can write underwater, in extreme temperatures, and at any angle.
+For me, that pen is the Fisher Space Bullet, which can write underwater, in extreme temperatures, and at any angle.
 This pen is sleek, timeless, and minimalist.

 Titanium Water Bottle: Snow Peak Aurora

 Staying hydrated while traveling can be difficult, so I bring an ultralight titanium water bottle everywhere I go.
 This bottle is a joy to travel with and a testament to perfectionist Japanese engineering.
 It’s expensive, but I’m a gear nerd and couldn’t help myself.